Blog & Guide » Download » How to Download Old Emails from Server

 Can I download mail from an account that’s already closed?

-Will downloading old emails delete them from the server?
+Will downloading delete mail from the server?